bmp-dot/template/source/create_snapshot/create_snapshot.md

 ### Mount Azure Client
-This is only required if you are manually mounting and the Terrafor scrpit did not mount
+This is only required if you are manually mounting and the Terraform scrpit did not mount

 ```bash
 sudo mkdir /mnt/weka